Postdoctoral or Predoctoral Position for NSF “Critical Technologies” network:

 Postdoctoral candidates will design and conduct independent research, in collaboration with UChicago Professor and Knowledge Lab Director James Evans, and Gary Lupyan, a computational psychologist from the University of Wisconsin-Madison.
 Candidates much hold a PhD in Computer Science, or have substantial computational and data science background and a Ph.D. in Statistics, Applied Math, Sociology or another Social Science, Linguistics, Informatics, (statistical) Physics or a related field, and a strong publishing background.

 Specifically, the successful candidate(s) will be responsible for managing and analyzing a massive collection of version controlled source code with Machine Learning (ML) and Natural language Processing (NLP) techniques.
 Candidates must understand and will need to maintain long running web scraping tasks, via APIs and HTML parsing and have knowledge regarding the state of the art in NLP (specifically neural language models, context free grammars and auto encoders), which they will extend to new domains, primarily programming code.
 This development of new techniques for understanding source code will likely benefit from knowledge of compiler design, static analysis, complex systems and network analysis.
 Candidates must have knowledge of Python and experience running large scale computational tasks on UNIX systems.
 Proficiency in multiple other programming languages, including a functional language, would be a benefit.
 Positions could begin anytime within the coming year, and as early as immediately.

-To apply, please send CV and names for letters from at least two references to Candice Lewis, firstname.lastname@example.org.
+To apply, please send CV and names for letters from at least two references to James Evans, firstname.lastname@example.org.